 - We have extended our zero-tolerance policy to racism to encompass all SABRE entries and campaign work that we assess and publish.

 - We remain committed to ensuring that Black and PoC executives are represented as voices and spokespersons across our editorial content.
 To add your voice, please contact us.

 - We apply the same commitment to the imagery we choose to use across our editorial and social media presence.

 - We will open up our platform, specifically our social media accounts and PRovoke Media podcast, to guest hosts from under-represented communities on a regular basis.
 To get involved, please contact us.

-- In 2021, PRovoke Media's 10-member team was 20% PoC, including more than half of its leadership and almost half of its shareholder equity.
+- In 2022, PRovoke Media's 11-member team was 18% PoC, including almost half of its shareholder equity.
 We commit to increase that proportion and to prioritise measures that improve the diversity of our various suppliers and freelance network.